CHANNEL SWIM INFORMATION SHEET

 WEB SITES

 www.cspf.co.uk --- Is the official CS&PF web site for "Standard swims".
-This site has the "standard" swim rules plus the Federstion setup and a lot of other useful information - plus the pilot information and, during the swim season, the escort vessel live racking site.
+This site has the CS&PF RULES which include "standard" swim rules plus the Federation setup and a lot of other useful information which includes the pilot information and, during the swim season, the escort vessel live racking site.

-www.channelswimming.net & www.channelswimming.uk --- They are now linked web sites and the official Pedro Boats UK/ CS&PS web sites.
+www.channelswimming.net & www.channelswimming.uk --- They are now linked web sites and include the official Pedro Boats UK and Seacraft/ CS&PS information.

-Both site cover "Wet Suit swims" and their registrations plus other information for Channel Swims and the other work aspects of Pedro Boats UK -- Seacraft/CS&PS
+Both site cover "Wet Suit swims" and there registration details plus other information reference planning a Channel Swims.
+The other work aspects and parameters of Pedro Boats UK and Seacraft/CS&PS are also explained.

-www.Pedroboatsuk.com --- is a general information site and one of our Dover sea school web sites
+www.Pedroboatsuk.com -- is a general information site with regard to business activities and information reference Dover sea school.

-www.doverseaschool.co.uk --- is the Dover Sea School web site
+www.doverseaschool.co.uk --- is the active Dover Sea School web site

-www.adventurerowing.co.uk --- Is our Adventure Gig open water rowing web site for extrwme endurance rowing
+www.adventurerowing.co.uk --- Is our Adventure Gig open water rowing web site for extreme endurance rowing

-There are a large number of web sites and internet links for swimming plus swim videos on u-tube that can be easily searched for via google.
+There are a large number of web sites and internet links that might interest swimmers that can be easily searched for via google.

 -----------------------------------------------------------------------------------------------------------------